You are here

 13. Preferences regarding the handling of confidentiality agreements.

 The parties may agree to any reasonable confidentiality terms between or among themselves; however, the parties' designation of materials as confidential does not automatically merit the filing of those materials "under seal."
 To file a document under seal, the parties must move for leave to do so pursuant to the applicable rules.
-The parties should be mindful of the high value placed on public access to judicial records, and should be guided by the provisions of Fed.
-R. Civ.
-P. 26c, Local Rule 26.2, and Proctor & Gamble Co. v.
-Bankers Trust Co., 78 F.3d 219 (6th Cir.
-1996).
-Such motions will be closely scrutinized.
+The parties should be mindful of the high value placed on public access to judicial records.
+The procedures required to file any information under seal and the standard that must be met to do so are delineated in the Court's Order Governing Sealing Confidential Information which is filed at the beginning of each case.
+The parties should review this Order as well as Local Rule 26.2 and Electronic Case Filing (ECF) Rule 12.2 carefully before submitting confidentiality orders to the Court for entry.
+Proposed confidentiality orders with terms that do not comport with the terms of the Court's Order Governing Sealing Confidential Information, Local Rule 26.2 and ECF 12.2 will likely not be entered.

 14. Preferences for Rule 56 Motions